-- 5) Leverage the mission's strategic components.
-UN field missions work across strategic, operational and tactical levels (see slide).
-While child protection staff conduct most mainstreaming efforts at the operational and tactical levels, keep in mind that there are other channels that allow you to influence the strategic and political levels, including through reports submitted to the SCWG-CAAC and by working with the Office of the UN Special Representative on Children and Armed Conflict (OSRSG-CAAC). - Ask learners if they have examples of leveraging the strategic level for advocacy and make connections to Module 2: Monitoring and Reporting.
+5) Leverage the mission's strategic components.
+United Nations peace operations work across strategic, operational and tactical levels (see slide).
+While child protection staff conduct most mainstreaming efforts at the operational and tactical levels, bear in mind that there are other channels that allow you to influence the strategic and political levels, including through reports submitted to the SCWG-CAAC and by working with the Office of the UN Special Representative on Children and Armed Conflict (OSRSG-CAAC).

+Ask learners if they have examples of leveraging the strategic level for advocacy and make connections to Module 2: Monitoring and Reporting.